-Bad data will lead to misguided decisions, whether in product development, marketing, sales, or resource allocation.
+Inaccurate and incomplete data will lead to misguided decisions, whether in product development, marketing, sales, or resource allocation.
 This can result in wasted resources and lost opportunities.
 Forecasting against bad data is a recipe for disaster.
-Allocating marketing budget while benchmarking against bad data is futile.
-Making decisions based on bad data leads to loss of jobs, not hitting goals, angry customers and prospects, and disappointed investors.
+Allocating marketing budget while benchmarking against it is futile.
+Making decisions based on it leads to loss of jobs, not hitting goals, angry customers and prospects, and disappointed investors.

 Skyrocketing Customer Churn

 In certain industries, compliance is critical.
-Bad data that leads to non-compliance can result in hefty fines and legal troubles.
+Data quality issues that lead to non-compliance can result in hefty fines and legal troubles.
 In my previous life before Vertify, I worked in the media industry.
 More specifically, I worked in the content rights industry for large broadcasters and MSOs.
 If these companies distributed content in the wrong market at the wrong time, fines and legal trouble were imminent.
-Likewise, here at Vertify, we work with companies across financial services, healthcare, manufacturing, and higher education, all of which can’t afford to allow bad data to hinder their operations and compliance.
+Likewise, here at Vertify, we work with companies across financial services, healthcare, manufacturing, and higher education, all of which can’t afford to allow inaccurate data to hinder their operations and compliance.

 Productivity Hits Across Industry